CAPLTER/knb-lter-cap.641/README.md

 "flying" is not clear nor particularly additive, those data are not included in the published data.

+### knb-lter-cap.641.8 _2022-11-06_

+- data refresh
+- workflow adjusted to accommodate new workflow in capeml where datatables are called from yaml.

 ### knb-lter-cap.641.7 _2022-01-27_

 This version reflects the first to be based on the new database migrated from